oscarotero/Embed/README.md

 Used to get data directly from the html code of the page:

 * maxImages (int): Max number of images fetched from the html code (searching for the `<img>` elements).
 By default is -1 (no limit).
 Use 0 to no get images.
+* externalImages (bool|array): By default is false, this means that images located in other domains are not allowed.
+You can set true (allow all) or provide an array of url patterns.

 #### facebook